Releases by Mixer / D.J.

 Below is a summarised biography created using Google Gemini in April 2026...

-The Invisibl Skratch Piklz (ISP) were formed in 1989 under the name "Shadow of the Prophet" and are widely regarded as the most influential turntablist collective in history.
+The Invisibl Skratch Piklz (ISP) are widely regarded as the most influential turntablist collective in history.
 Emerging from the San Francisco Bay Area in the early 1990s, they transitioned the DJ from a background party-starter into a legitimate avant-garde musician.

 Legacy: Pioneered the "DJ Band" concept, where each member functions as an instrument (drums, bass, lead).